kawaiiDango/pano-scrobbler/faq.md

 # FAQ

-### The app skips scrobbles when it is in the background / The app says that it has been killed
+### [android] The app skips scrobbles when it is in the background / The app says that it has been killed

 Some manufacturers impose drastic background restrictions on 3rd party apps.
 Try disabling battery optimisations for this app.
 Sometimes, that step may not be enough.
 Please